Andrei Arlovski: Global Fight League

-On December 11, 2024, it was announced that Arlovski was signed by the Global Fight League.
+On 11 December 2024, it was announced that Arlovski was signed by the Global Fight League.
 However, in April 2025, the company cancelled all upcoming events indefefintely citing an investor pullout.

 Boxing bouts

 Dirty boxing

-Arlovski faced Terrance Hodges on March 22, 2025 at Dirty Boxing Championships "DBX 1".
+Arlovski faced Terrance Hodges on 22 March 2025, at Dirty Boxing Championships "DBX 1".
 He won the fight by technical knockout due to a referee stoppage in the second round, which was his first combat sports finish in ten years.

 Bare Knuckle boxing

-Arlovski was scheduled to make his Bare Knuckle Fighting Championship debut against Geronimo dos Santos on June 21, 2025 at BKFC 76.
+Arlovski was scheduled to make his Bare Knuckle Fighting Championship debut against Geronimo dos Santos on 21 June 2025, at BKFC 76.
 However, for unknown reasons, dos Santos withdrew from the bout and was replaced by Josh Copeland.
 Arlovski won the fight by technical knockout at the end of the fourth round.

+Arlovski faced Ben Rothwell for the BKFC World Heavyweight Championship on 7 February 2026 at BKFC Knucklemania VI.
+He won the bout by third-round TKO.
+The match was their first meeting in bare‑knuckle boxing after two previous fights in mixed martial arts, which Arlovski also won.

 Professional boxing

-On October 28, 2025 it was announced that Arlovski would make his professional boxing debut against Nigerian reality star Kelz in four-round bout on the MF Duel: Cracra vs Fox undercard.
-The bout took place on November 9 at the Nashville Municipal Auditorium in Nashville, Tennessee, U.S. He won the fight by knockout in the fourth round.
+On 28 October 2025, it was announced that Arlovski would make his professional boxing debut against Nigerian reality star Kelz in four-round bout on the MF Duel: Cracra vs Fox undercard.
+The bout took place on 9 November at the Nashville Municipal Auditorium in Nashville, Tennessee, U.S. He won the fight by knockout in the fourth round.

 Personal life

 Arlovski resides in Coconut Creek, Florida, with his wife and two sons.
 He previously owned a pit bull terrier named Maximus, who died.
 He is an Orthodox Christian.
 Arlovski did a public service announcement against dog fighting featuring Maximus and calling it inhumane and torture.
 Arlovski said he chose his nickname The Pitbull for the positive qualities these dogs have.

+Arlovski has openly spoken about overcoming cancer three times.